realgt/prosperent-api-android/README.md

 prosperent-api-android
 ========================

 Provides a set of Java classes that represent the Prosperent API.
-Performs network calls and parses response into objects.

 Requires INTERNET permission in your AndroidManifest.xml

 <uses-permission android:name="android.permission.INTERNET" />

 For now only supports product API

+### Features
+* Performs network calls in AsyncTask and parses response into objects
+* Automatically sets Visitor IP to device IP address if not set manually
+* UrlEncodes the query field

 ### Setup
 Download the jar file from the Downloads section on GitHub [Download Jar] (https://github.com/downloads/realgt/prosperent-api-android/prosperent-api-android.jar)